How this works

 Is a formula-valid NIF a real one?

 Not necessarily.
 Passing the formula only means it is well-built.
 It may exist, belong to someone else, or never have been issued.
-To confirm a real NIF use the tax authority’s official channels.
+To confirm a real NIF use the AT’s official channels.

 How do I get a NIF if I do not have one?

-You can get it free at any tax office or Loja do Cidadão, or remotely via a fiscal representative.
+You can get it free at any Finanças office or Loja do Cidadão, or remotely via a representante fiscal (fiscal representative).
 See the "How to get your NIF" guide here on howto.pt.

 DISCLAIMER

 This tool only checks the number’s mathematics and identifies the type from the first digit.
-It does not confirm whether a NIF exists, is active or who it belongs to, and is no substitute for an official check with the tax authority.
+It does not confirm whether a NIF exists, is active or who it belongs to, and is no substitute for an official check with the AT.
 Not tax advice.